peterdevpl/peterdevpl.github.io/_posts/2019-01-25-picking-a-php-tool-to-read-and-manipulate-pdf-files.markdown

 Later I discovered the Poppler library, [which is said to fully support the ISO 32000-1 standard for PDF](https://www.fsf.org/blogs/community/gnu-pdf-project-leaves-high-priority-projects-list-mission-complete).
 This C++ library can be accessed via dedicated CLI tools – [poppler-utils](https://en.wikipedia.org/wiki/Poppler_(software)#poppler-utils), which we can run from PHP.
 For example, the `pdftotext` tool gives a lot of control over the **plain text dump** – you can even preserve a proper document layout while rendering, or crop the document to a specified region.
 Also, `pdfinfo` provides comprehensive **information about a file**, like page format, encryption type etc. You can use it to extract JavaScript too.

 Sometimes you might want to **create a PNG or JPEG screenshot of a document**.
 You can do it with `pdftocairo` from Poppler, or use ImageMagick’s `convert`.
+At the time of writing, there are no native PHP libraries to render a PDF.

 ## Wrappers